• Skip to primary navigation

 ➜ What is dandelion honey?

-Vegan honey recipe: If you are looking for vegan alternatives to bee honey, the dandelion syrup is an ideal substitute as it contains no animal components.
+Vegan-friendly recipe: If you are searching for a plant-based alternative to bee honey, dandelion syrup is an excellent choice.
+It contains no animal products and is entirely vegan.

 ➜ Ingredients